-RENÉ CARMONA is the Paul M. Wythes '55 Professor of Engineering and Finance.
-Rene was director of graduate studies for AY2001-2015.
-As Director, he was responsible for the Master in Finance program.
+RENÉ CARMONA is the Paul M. Wythes '55 Professor of Engineering and Finance..
 He joined Princeton in 1995.
 He was elected fellow of the Institute of Mathematical Statistics in 1984, and of the Society for Industrial and Applied Mathematics in 2009.
 He is also a member of the Bachelier Finance Society.
 Among his many editorial responsibilities, he was the co-founder and editor in chief of Electronic Journal in Probability, Communications in Probability and SIAM Journal on Financial Mathematics.
 He works on mathematical models for the commodity and high frequency markets, and computational methods for quantitative finance.